ExpediaDotCom/haystack/docs/about/getting_started.md

 To get a feel of Haystack you can run Haystack locally inside Minikube.
 To do so, clone the `ExpediaDotCom/haystack` repository and run the installer script, as described below.
+#### There are two possible approaches to getting Haystack running locally: Using docker-compose or using Minikube with Terraform

 ### Install pre-requisites

+##### docker-compose Approach

 1. Allocate memory to docker

 To run all of haystack and its components, it is suggested to change the default in docker settings from 2GiB to 4GiB.
-Please check this Stackoverflow answer.
+Please check this [Stackoverflow answer](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container).

 2. To start Haystack's traces, trends and service graph